gnome-terminator/terminator/doc/manual/source/gettinginvolved.rst

             http://people.canonical.com/~dpm/api/devel/GIR/python/Unity-3.0.html
             Possibly use the progress bar and or counter for something too.
         Add an appindicator menu for launching sessions.
+        If we can figure out how to do arbritrary highlighting, perhaps we can get a "highlight differences" mode like used to exist in ClusTerm.
+            This could also be limted to highlighting diffs between those in the same group.
+        Synchronised scroll based on groups
+        Triggers (actions) based on regex for received text A "swap" mode for drag and drop
+        Encrypted dumping/logging to disk

+    Search
+        Might be able to missuse the ClusTerm method of overwriting to "highlight" (gtk2 only)

     Layouts
         Layout Launcher